Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Abstract

 \section{Abstract}

-Simple oxides hold promises as hosts of spin qubits with coherence times tens of times longer than those measured in diamond and silicon carbide.
+Virtually noiseless due to the scarcity of spinful nuclei in the lattice, simple oxides hold promise as hosts of solid-state spin qubits.
 However, no suitable spin defect has yet been found in these systems.
-Using high-throughput first principles calculations, we predict spin defects in calcium oxide with electronic properties remarkably similar to those of the NV-center in diamond.
-These defects are charged complexes where a dopant atom---Sb, Bi or I---occupies the volume vacated by adjacent cation and anion vacancies.
-We show that the Bi complex emits in the telecommunication range and the computed many-body energy levels indicate that an optical cycle required for qubit initialization can be realized.
-Our results pave the way to designing quantum states with long coherence times in simple oxides, which are attractive materials for quantum technologies.
+Using high-throughput first-principles calculations, we predict spin defects in calcium oxide with electronic properties remarkably similar to those of the NV center in diamond.
+These defects are charged complexes where a dopant atom --- Sb, Bi, or I --- occupies the volume vacated by adjacent cation and anion vacancies.
+The predicted zero phonon line shows that the Bi complex emits in the telecommunication range, and the computed many-body energy levels suggest a viable optical cycle required for qubit initialization.
+Notably, the high-spin nucleus of each dopant strongly couples to the electron spin, leading to many controllable quantum levels and the emergence of atomic clock-like transitions that are well protected from environmental noise.
+Specifically, the Hanh-echo coherence time increases beyond seconds at the clock-like transition in the defect with \ch{^{209}Bi}.
+Our results pave the way to designing quantum states with long coherence times in simple oxides, making them attractive platforms for quantum technologies.